Will Rodgers

-William P. Rodgers (born October 8, 1994) is an American professional stock car racing driver who last competed part-time in the NASCAR Xfinity Series, driving the No. 70 Chevrolet Camaro SS for Cope Family Racing, part-time in the ARCA Menards Series West, driving the No. 88 Ford for Naake-Klauer Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 20 Chevrolet Silverado RST for Young's Motorsports.
-He has also been a part-time driver in the ARCA Menards Series, NASCAR K&N Pro Series East (now the ARCA Menards Series East), and the Pirelli World Challenge.
+William Palmer Rodgers (born October 8, 1994) is an American professional stock car racing driver.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 42 Chevrolet SS for Young's Motorsports.
+He has also been a part-time driver in the NASCAR Craftsman Truck Series, ARCA Menards Series, NASCAR K&N Pro Series East (now the ARCA Menards Series East), ARCA Menards Series West and the Pirelli World Challenge.

 Racing career

 2016: West Series debut

 After racing in the Pirelli World Challenge, Rodgers began racing in the NASCAR K&N Pro Series West in 2016, driving for team owner Dave Hanson.
 He made his debut at Sonoma Raceway, finishing in seventeenth.
 He ended the season with four top-ten finishes.